-Please note that a more accurate calculator, version 2 to be released in the near future.
-EFWA supports our industry peers’ work on researching and developing an up-to-date unified approach.
+Please note that a more accurate calculator, version 3 to be released in the near future (mid 2023).
+We support our industry peers’ work on researching and developing an up-to-date unified approach.

 Whilst the efficiency of some of the web technologies are increasing, there’s a long way to go in reducing the carbon footprint caused by websites.